mnassrib/installing-hadoop-cluster/README.md

 > login as hdpuser on "master-namenode" server

-- Edit the hosts file of the "master-namenode" server
+- Edit the hosts file into the "master-namenode" server

 ``hdpuser@master-namenode:~$ vi /etc/hosts``  --your file should look like the below